SteveLTN/https-portal/README.md

 With simple configuration, you can easily set up your HTTPS server in seconds.
 HTTP requests will be redirected to HTTPS, and HTTPS requests will be forwarded to a given URL.
 You can set up multiple domains in simple configuration.

+A step-by-step guide for setting up a WordPress site can be found [here](http://steveltn.me/blog/2015/12/18/nginx-acme/).

+For setting up an arbituary site:

 1. Create a Linux machine with Docker daemon installed

 1. Configure your DNS server